ClementPla/fundus-lesions-toolkit/README.md

-# Lesions Segmentation in Fundus Toolkit
+# A Toolkit for Lesions Segmentation in Fundus

 <p align="center">
     <img src="imgs/mosaic.png"/>